-Both answers were buried on page five.
+In a proposal like that, both answers are buried on page five.

 Since then, I've learned that proposals aren't about showing how smart you are.
 They're about making it easy for the client to say yes.
 That means being clear about what you'll do, what they'll get, and what it costs.
 Everything else is noise.